6 Tips: How to Deal with Team Conflicts

 2. Create an environment conducive to cooperation

 Once the conflict is acknowledged, it is now time for the project manager to take appropriate measures to resolve it.
-First, it is important to ensure that every team member is aware that they should not be prioritizing individual needs or wants, but rather the success of the project.
+First, it is important to ensure that you develop a project team with members who are aware that they should not be prioritizing individual needs or wants, but rather the success of the project.
 It is also necessary that the project manager set some ground rules as to what can or can not be done.
 He/she should also ensure that all team members are setting aside personal opinion or even vendettas, and focus instead on the bigger picture.
 The project manager should be able to ask pointed questions that help identify the cause of conflict and get right to the root of the problem.

 3. Understand each team member’s viewpoint in order to make a well informed decision